martinbudden/BabyCube/BC200/readme.md

 ![Back_Face_Stage_1_assembly](assemblies/Back_Face_Stage_1_assembly.png)

-Attach the SK brackets to the back face.
+Attach the SK brackets to the **Back_Face**.
 Note the orientation of the tightening bolts: the top tightening bolts should face inward and the bottom tightening bolts should face outward.
 This allows access after the BabyCube is fully assembled.

 ![Back_Face_Stage_1_assembled](assemblies/Back_Face_Stage_1_assembled.png)